Protecting the Leadbeater's Possum

 More than 30,000 hectares of Ash-eucalypt forest has been reserved in the Central Highlands specifically to protect the Leadbeater's Possum population.
 All of the best known areas of Leadbeater's Possum habitat not already reserved were included in an expansion to this reserve system during 2008.

 The Leadbeater’s Possum Advisory Group and has provided recommendations to the Victorian Government on ways to support the recovery of the Leadbeater’s Possum while maintaining a sustainable timber industry.
-The latest progress report was released in October 2015 confirming 71 new Leadbeater’s Possums colonies.
-This number has now risen to over 200 new colonies.
+A progress report was released in October 2015 confirming 71 new Leadbeater’s Possums colonies.
+This number has now risen to over 600 new colonies.

 More information about the Advisory Group process can be found on the Department of Environment, Land, Water and Planning (DELWP) website.

 Prior to any harvesting operations, VicForests staff survey areas proposed for harvest for a range of environmental values, including potential Leadbeater's Possum habitat.

 These surveys are guided by the prescriptions provided in the Central Highlands Forest Management Plan and Leadbeater's Possum Action Statement developed by DELWP to protect this species.